ozmos/100-days-of-code/r1-log.md

 ### R1D25
 Today I got beaten by a regex algorithm on codewars.
 I can pass 17 out of 18 tests.
 The problem is it doesn't supply the test that I'm failing so I have no idea what to test for.
 Going to put this one aside for a while.
 It may come to me later.

+### R1D26
+This morning I continued work on my drum machine.
+I've imported a new kit and now have to create a function to switch to it.
+In the afternoon I passed the regex algorithm I was stuck on yesterday.
+This was after some encouragement from fellow coders on twitter.
+The power of the internet.